Skip to main content

 bound_state = state.bind_parameters(param)

-estimate = estimator(hamiltonian, bound_state)
+estimate = star_vm.estimate(hamiltonian, bound_state)

 print("The coupled cluster singles and doubles energy is:", ccsd.e_tot)